We are a community of intention. Get to know the Collective.

 New York, NY

-Danielle (she/her) is an economist whose work and research centers on U.S. labor market trends and inequality, community economic development, and gentrification.
-Her mission is to use her skills to advance racial economic justice and improve marginalized people’s socioeconomic outcomes.
+Danielle is an economist, specializing in U.S. labor market trends and inequality.
+Her prior work and research centers on community economic development, gentrification, and housing.
+Danielle’s mission is to use her skills to improve marginalized people’s economic outcomes.

 Favorite Black space: My favorite BlackSpace is my Bronx neighborhood.
 It has all my favorite food, people, and memories — it's where I feel most at home.